TSRogers28/Lab-ZipcoderStore-HashMap/README.md

 Details instructions on what each method should do and return is in `MyMap` class.

 ### Part 2 - ListMap
 A list map stores every entry in a list.
 Every time the user calls `put`, create a new `Entry` and add it to the list.
-Your task is to make all the test pass.
+Your task is to make all the tests in `test/java/org/zipcoder/store/ListMapTest.java` pass.
   1. Uncomment line 178 - 196.
 Notice how long the test takes to run.

 **BONUS**: Uncomment the remove method and add the code to pass the tests.

 ### Part 3 - MyHashMap
-If you still have no idea what a HashMap is, watch this [video](https://www.youtube.com/watch?v=shs0KM3wKv8).
+If you still have no idea what a HashMap is, read this [article](https://medium.com/@nhu313/what-is-a-java-hashmap-83152fb632bb) or watch this [video](https://www.youtube.com/watch?v=shs0KM3wKv8).
 Notice I add the `bucketIndex` to help you determine where to store the entry.
 The `bucketIndex` uses the `hashCode` to try to evenly distribute the entries.
   1. `put` - find which bucket it belongs to, then add it to the list of that bucket
   2. `get` - find which bucket it belongs to, then loop through the list to find the entry corresponding to the key
   3. Uncomment line 178 - 196.
 Notice how fast it takes to run.